BrunoHelmeczy/Azure_Studies/az900/LP/M1/01_intro_to_cloud_computing.md

         - PaaS (Infra as a Service):
             - Resp.s similarly distributed
         - SaaS (Infra as a Service):
-            - Provider Resp.s:
             - Most Resp.s on Provider

 ![Bla](pics/shared_resp_models.png)